 Dedicated to evaluating the contribution of economic liberty to human betterment.

 The phenomenal upswing in human well-being and prosperity over the past two hundred years has been fueled by the idea of economic liberty and the alignment of formal and informal institutions which enhanced its effect.
-The Center for the Study of Economic Liberty, a joint endeavor of the School of Civic and Economic Thought and Leadership and the W. P. Carey School of Business, is dedicated to evaluating the contribution of economic liberty to human betterment.
+The Center for the Study of Economic Liberty, a joint endeavor of the W. P. Carey School of Business and the School of Civic and Economic Thought and Leadership, is dedicated to evaluating the contribution of economic liberty to human betterment.

 Multilateral Disarmament: A State Compact to End Corporate Welfare